 Overview The Entertainment Destination Center (EDC) draws people to Paducah's downtown, strengthens existing local businesses, and attracts new entrepreneurs.
-This Center boosts existing restaurant and hospitality industries by allowing customers to take to-go alcoholic drinks in designated cups from participating businesses and stroll our historic streets, browse the windows of our local boutiques, watch the towboats on the river, and partake in outdoor events.
+This Center boosts existing restaurant and hospitality industries by allowing customers to take to-go alcoholic drinks in designated cups from participating businesses and stroll our historic streets, browse the windows of our local boutiques, shop at participating businesses with your favorite beverage, watch the towboats on the river, and partake in outdoor events.

 Hours The Destination Center hours are daily from 6 a.m. until midnight.